-The Dean’s Undergraduate Research Awards (DURA) are designed to promote independent research projects among our exceptional undergraduate students in the Krieger School of Arts and Sciences.
+The ASPIRE Grant (formerly the Dean’s Undergraduate Research Award [DURA]) is designed to promote independent research projects among our exceptional undergraduate students in the Krieger School of Arts and Sciences.

 The PURA program offers Johns Hopkins University students unique opportunities to conduct undergraduate research.